UtrechtUniversity/getting-started/README.md

 - More about GitHub and GDPR compliance: [GitHub Data Protection Agreement](https://docs.github.com/en/github/site-policy/github-data-protection-agreement#attachment3) and [GitHub Privacy Statement](https://docs.github.com/en/github/site-policy/github-privacy-statement).

 ### GitHub Pages
 Use GitHub Pages to promote research projects, e.g. by publishing a project website.
-For design purposes, is OK to use a UU logo.
+For design purposes, it is OK to use a UU logo.
 However, do not use any other design formats that relate to the University website (uu.nl).

 ### Repository naming conventions
 Use repository names that are descriptive for the project.
 Don't use names that are in some way ambiguous, especially when they relate to law or policy (so e.g. repository names containing "policy" or "terms").
 We reserve the right to rename repositories with ambiguous names.
 When in doubt [contact us](https://github.com/UtrechtUniversity/getting-started#contact).